uofu-emb/rtos/labs/5.realtime/README.md

 1. Drive the board with the signal generator output on pin A1.
    1. **Make sure to check the output voltages on the oscilloscope before attaching it to your board or you'll let the magic smoke out!** Set amplitude HiLevel to 3.3V, LoLevel to 0.0 V.
 1. Measure the delay between the sync signal and the output from the board.
 1. Increase the delay using a busy wait loop as before.
+(Put the delay before the toggle)

 ## Activity
 1. Modify the interrupt handler by adding in a message queue.
 1. From the interrupt handler send a message.
 1. Create a new thread that reads messages from the queue and toggles the output pin when a message is received.
 1. Measure the latency again.
 1. Add a busy wait delay to the message handler.
+(Put the delay before the toggle)